KanChiMoe/aws-docs/docs/compute.md

 # Elastic Container Service (ECS)

 Run container (think, Docker) things.

-!!! danger "Review this"
-    From the description given in the training, this sounds more like a management tool of sorts.
-The understanding I'm getting is that if you're using Docker style things, you push it to this (or EKS) and that then pushes it to EC2 or Fargate.
+It's a management tool of sorts where you push to this (or EKS) and that pushes to EC2 of Fargate.

 # Elastic Kubernetes Service (EKS)

 Like ECS, but for Kubernetes.

-!!! danger "Review this"
-    From the description given in the training, this sounds more like a management tool of sorts.
-The understanding I'm getting is that if you're using Docker style things, you push it to this (or ECS) and that then pushes it to EC2 or Fargate.
+It's a management tool of sorts where you push to this (or ECS) and that pushes to EC2 of Fargate.

 # Fargate